Friday, November 28, 2025

 The very first thing we do when we arrive is to wash our hands.
 We do this in order to be clean before we handle the sacrament.
 In a similar way, every one of us is supposed to come to the sacrament with “clean hands and a pure heart.”
 (Psalm 24:3-4) We are able to become clean from our sins when we repent, and then we can renew our baptismal covenant by taking the sacrament.

 The next thing we do is to prepare the bread and water.
 We know that the bread symbolizes the body of Jesus Christ, which He sacrificed for us.
 The water symbolizes Jesus’ blood, which He shed for us in the Garden of Gethsemane and on the cross.
-In a 2017 General Conference talk, Elder D. Todd Christofferson said, “The bread and water represent the flesh and blood of HIm who is the Bread of Life and the LIving Water, poignantly reminding us of the price He paid to redeem us.
+In a 2017 General Conference talk, Elder D. Todd Christofferson said, “The bread and water represent the flesh and blood of Him who is the Bread of Life and the Living Water, poignantly reminding us of the price He paid to redeem us.
 As the bread is broken, we remember the Savior’s torn flesh.
 As we drink the water, we think of the blood He shed in Gethsemane and on the cross and its sanctifying power.”

 During the sacrament, we pass the sacrament tray to each other down the rows.
 We serve each other when we pass the trays down the rows, and we all need each other as we partake of the sacrament.
 Jesus Christ set the example for us by serving everyone he could, like how we serve each other in this way.
 In the scriptures, we are told to obtain a remission of our sins we need to love, serve, and forgive each other.